Notion vs Airtable for Client Database Management 2026

 What Are the 2026 Pricing Differences Between Notion and Airtable for Agency Teams?

-Notion's Plus plan costs $12/month per seat (billed monthly) or $10/month on annual contract, while Airtable's Team plan runs $24/month per seat (billed monthly) or $20/month on annual contract—making Notion significantly cheaper for budget-conscious agencies.
-For a 5-person agency team, that's $60-$120/month for Notion versus $100-$120/month for Airtable at the entry paid tier level.
+Notion's Plus plan costs $10/user/month on monthly billing, while Airtable's Team plan runs $24/user/month (billed monthly) or $20/user/month annually—making Notion significantly cheaper for budget-conscious agencies.
+For a 5-person agency team, that's $50/month for Notion Plus or $100/month for Notion Business versus $120/month for Airtable Team monthly or $100/month annually (5 users) at the entry paid tier level.

 The pricing gap widens when you factor in AI capabilities.
-Notion Business tier at $18/month per seat includes AI features, while Airtable requires an additional AI add-on at approximately $6/seat/month on top of base pricing.
+Notion Business tier at $20/month per user includes AI features, while Airtable requires an additional AI add-on at approximately $6/seat/month on top of base pricing.
 For agencies looking to implement AI for client database search, text generation, or data analysis without budget constraints, Notion delivers production-ready capabilities at a lower total cost of ownership.

 Database capacity refers to the total number of structured records a platform can store per workspace, measured in rows (Airtable) or blocks (Notion), with practical limits affecting how many client profiles, projects, and deal records you can maintain before hitting performance degradation or requiring tier upgrades.